grafana/tempo/docs/sources/tempo/configuration/parquet.md

 ## Choose a different block format

-The default block format is `vParquet4`, which is the latest iteration of the Parquet-based columnar block format in Tempo. vParquet4 introduces dedicated attribute columns, which improve query performance by storing attributes in own columns, rather than in the generic attribute key-value list.
+The default block format is `vParquet4`, which is the latest iteration of the Parquet-based columnar block format in Tempo. vParquet4 introduces new columns which enable querying for data in array attributes as well as events and links.
 For more information, refer to [Dedicated attribute columns](https://grafana.com/docs/tempo/<TEMPO_VERSION>/operations/dedicated_columns/).

 The vParquet4 block format is required for querying links, events, and arrays and improves query performance relative to previous formats.